noherczeg/breadcrumb/docs/usage_examples.md

 ```

 ####b) Registering Segments piece by piece:
-You can add segments one by one, and you can also tell Breadcrumb which side to put them in.
++ You can add segments one by one, and you can also tell Breadcrumb which side to put them in.
 This is useful when you are processing the data piece by piece and you don't necessary know the order of the final result at the start.
++ You can now even tell Breadcrumb if you con't want to translate a particular element, or if you want it to be a specific value

-__append($raw_name, $side, $base)__
+__append($raw_name, $side, $base, $translate)__

 + `$name (String|required)`: The segment/slug/URI piece it self (this will remain unchanged)
 + `$side (String)`: The side where to place the Segment (`left`/`right`, default is `right`)
 + `$base (Boolean)`: Is this element an element which points to the base URL of the site? (`true`/`false`, default is `false`)
++ `$translate (mixed)`: If true: It'll try to translate the element from the dictionary, if false: it'll ignore translation, if String, then it'll use the given value (true by default)

 _We now use method chaining as well, but it's just an option :)_
 ```